RyanMcNeill1977/basic_scraping/lesson1.md

 ### What we're going to learn today

-Lesson 1: DownloadThemAll, HTML tables into Excel
+Lesson 1: DownloadThemAll, HTML tables into Excel, Importing an HTML table into Google Sheets

-Lesson 2: Importing an HTML table into Google Sheets, Using XPATH with Google Sheets, Import.io (and, if we have time, how to inspect a slippy map and see if there's data to extract).
+Lesson 2: Using XPATH with Google Sheets, Import.io (and, if we have time, how to inspect a slippy map and see if there's data to extract).

 ## DownloadThemAll!